 Welcome to Earth, Elmer Russell Murphy, February 12, 1907, 10 1/2 pounds at birth, 6’2″ as a man.

 Charles Butler Murphy, 23, and Susan Ethel Murphy, 18, were married December 9, 1897.
 Their first child, Clyde E. was born November 21, 1898.
 He died at the age of 4 months and 9 days.
-Dad said he thinks Clyde had the measles and died while nursing.
-Ethel’s mother couldn’t travel the 50 miles by horse and buggy from Cameron to Kewanee for a funeral because she was over 8 months pregnant with Uncle Frank.
+Dad said he thinks Clyde had a fever and died while nursing.
+Ethel’s mother couldn’t travel the 50 miles by horse and buggy from Cameron to Kewanee for a funeral because she was very pregnant with Uncle Frank.

 I saw from the census report that dad’s cousin Lela, 2 at the time, parents living next door, was in residence with Butler and Ethel, a salve of sorts for the young girl who had just lost her baby.
 She became pregnant soon after the loss of Clyde, this time with twins, a boy and a girl.
 Ethel, having been raised amid rowdy, rude brothers longed for a girl.
 The twins were born prematurely August 20, 1900.
 They died the same day.